-The following table sets forth, as of July 24, 2012, certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote, 5 percent or more of our outstanding common stock and all officers and directors, as a group.
+The following table sets forth, as of May 8, 2012, certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote, 5 percent or more of our outstanding common stock and all officers and directors, as a group.

-Percentage of Common

-Name and address (1) Type of ownership (2) Shares owned Stock Outstanding
+Name and address (1) Type of ownership (2) Shares owned Percentage of Common Stock Outstanding

 Morgan Stanley and Co.
-Inc. 1585 Broadway New York, NY 10036-8293 Record/Beneficial 447,729 6.5%
+Inc. 1585 Broadway New York, NY 10036-8293 Record/Beneficial 413,892 6.0%

-Sherleigh Associates Profit Sharing Plan Record/Beneficial 354,893 5.2

 Independent Directors

 Adam K. Bernstein Record/Beneficial 5,000

-Marshall Brozost Record/Beneficial
+Marshall Brozost Record/Beneficial -

-Jeffrey Flug Record/Beneficial
+Jeffrey Flug Record/Beneficial -

 Samuel L. Katz Record/Beneficial 29,500

 Interested director

-Arthur H. Penn (3),(4) Record/Beneficial 667
+Arthur H. Penn ^{(3),(4)} Record/Beneficial 667

 Executive officer

 Aviv Efrat Record/Beneficial 5,750

 All directors and executive officer as a group (6 persons) Record/Beneficial 40,917